-(1) Notification of or application for registration shall be sent no later than one month before production or importation commences.

-(2) The notification or application shall contain information on a) the production and storage premises (drawings), including the location of the premises,

-0 Amended by the regulations of 19 December 2002 no. 1836 (coming into force on 1 January 2003), of 19 December 2003 no. 1758 (coming into force on 1 January 2004), of 25 June 2004 no. 1040 (coming into force on 1 July 2004), of 22 June 2005 no. 682 (coming into force on 1 July 2005), of 15 December 2006 no. 1442 (coming into force on 1 January 2007), of 20 December 2006 no. 1587 (coming into force on 1 January 2007), of 15 December 2009 no. 1524 (coming into force on 1 January 2010) and of 1 September 2010 no. 1233 (coming into force on 1 October 2010).

-0 Amended by the regulations of 12 December 2003 no. 1533 (coming into force on 1 January 2004), of 15 December 2006 no. 1442 (coming into force on 1 January 2007), of 20 December 2006 no. 1587 (coming into force on 1 January 2007) and of 24 June 2010 no. 964 (coming into force on 1 July 2010).

-- b) the type of products that will be produced or stored, - c) when production or storage will commence, - d) stocks of products, - e) budgeted and current sales, - f) the size and scope of imports and reception of products that are subject to excise duties, - g) accounting procedures and stock holding, - h) who will effect ongoing payment of the excise duty, - i) customs credit number if applicable, - j) the business' Enterprise Organization Number, - k) street address and postal address, - 1) where applicable, licences and concession or statements of good conduct.

-(3) Changes in the circumstances provided for in the second paragraph shall be reported to the Customs Region without delay.
-Notification shall also be filed if the business ceases or stops for more than three months and in the event of the resumption of the business.(4) In the case of the excise duty on electrical power, or excise duty on the final treatment of waste and for the NOx excise duty, the provisions of the second paragraph shall apply correspondingly, subject to the adjustments necessary in light of the nature of the excise duty.
+- (1) Notification of or application for registration shall be sent no later than one month before production or importation commences. - (2) The notification or application shall contain information on - a) the production and storage premises (drawings), including the location of the premises, - b) the type of products that will be produced or stored, - c) when production or storage will commence, - d) stocks of products, - e) budgeted and current sales, - f) the size and scope of imports and reception of products that are subject to excise duties, - g) accounting procedures and stock holding, - h) who will effect ongoing payment of the excise duty, - i) customs credit number if applicable, - j) the business' Enterprise Organization Number, - k) street address and postal address, - l) where applicable, licences and concession or statements of good conduct. - (3) Changes in the circumstances provided for in the second paragraph shall be reported to the Customs Region without delay.
+Notification shall also be filed if the business ceases or stops for more than three months and in the event of the resumption of the business. - (4) In the case of the excise duty on electrical power, or excise duty on the final treatment of waste and for the NOx excise duty, the provisions of the second paragraph shall apply correspondingly, subject to the adjustments necessary in light of the nature of the excise duty. - 0 Amended by the regulations of 12 December 2003 no. 1533 (coming into force on 1 January 2004), of 19 December 2003 no. 1758 (coming into force on 1 January 2004), of 22 June 2005 no. 682 (coming into force on 1 July 2005), of 15 December 2006 no. 1442 (coming into force on 1 January 2007) and of 7 December 2010 no. 1552 (coming into force on 1 January 2011).